COVID Vaccine Pediatric Information

 Is the Covid-19 mRNA vaccine approved for children?

-At this time the Pfizer mRNA vaccine is the only Covid-19 vaccine approved in those 16 years of age and older.
-While the trials with the Pfizer and Moderna mRNA Covid vaccines in those 12-15 years of age have been ongoing, the FDA has not yet authorized the use of these vaccines in this age group.
-It is likely that in the next few months we will see the FDA expand the emergency use authorization on the mRNA vaccines to include those 12 and older, but until that authorization occurs, these vaccines cannot be given in that age group.
+At this time the Pfizer mRNA vaccine is the only Covid-19 vaccine approved in those 12 years of age and older.
+While the trials with the Moderna mRNA Covid vaccines in those 12-17 years of age have been ongoing, the FDA has not yet authorized the use of the Moderna vaccine in this age group yet.
 There are now also mRNA Covid vaccine trials starting for the 6 months-11 year age groups as well.
 These studies will still take some time to be completed, so I would not expect vaccine approval in those ages until much later this year, or even early 2022.

 Can parents or those who care for children receive the COVID-19 mRNA vaccine and still be around children?

 Absolutely!!!
 The mRNA vaccines contain no live virus, and therefore do not pose a risk to anyone that is around the person who received the vaccine.

 How about pregnant woman?
 Can they receive the COVID-19 mRNA vaccines?